SpiderInk/frogteam/README.md

 # <img src="https://frogteam.ai/logo.png" alt="frogteam icon" width="32" height="32"> - frogteam

+Updates v0.0.18: 08-30-2024
+Start looking to the change log for details.
+This is a big one for history reorganization.

 Updates v0.0.17: 08-25-2024
 <ul>
     <li>Commands - a top level menu entry</li>